carpentries-incubator/gap-lesson/episodes/02-some-objects.md

 ---
-layout: page
-title: Programming with GAP
-subtitle: Some more GAP objects
+title: "Some more GAP objects"
-minutes: 30
+teaching: 20
+exercises: 10
+questions:
+- "Further examples of immediate and positional objects and operations with them"
+objectives:
+- "See examples of types that are built-in in GAP but may be missing in other systems"
+- "See examples of list arithmetic"
+keypoints:
+- "List arithmetic is very flexible and powerful"
+- "Objects like lists and records are good to keep structured and related data"
 ---
-> ## Learning Objectives {.objectives}
->
-> * See further examples of some objects existing in GAP.

 So far you have met:

-* _immediate_ object such as integers, rationals, booleans, permutations,
+* _immediate_ objects such as integers, rationals, booleans, permutations,

 * _positional_ objects such as _lists_,